Vyral/sandy-eagon-blog/_posts/2022-03-01-dont-wait-to-buy-a-house.md

 ---
 layout: post
-title: Don’t Wait To Buy a House
+title: 'See For Yourself: Why You Can''t Wait for Prices to Drop!'
 tags:
   - Home Buyer Tips
 excerpt: Don’t wait to buy a home; it will cost you more in the long run.